AlaskaAirlines/Icons/docs/ways-to-use.md

 ## The npm and your framework

-Another option is to simply install the npm package as a dependency to your project.
+The Auro Icon library, in its entirety, can be installed into the scope if your app.
+Simply follow the [install instructions](https://auro.alaskaair.com/icons/install).

 Doing this, it's up to your framework on how that works.
 React, Angular and Vue all have their own opinions on how to do this.